 If the dimension text is placed within the circumference of the arc or circle, only two of the three editing handles will be available for use – A and C. Editing handle A will assume the additional role of editing handle B.

-A dimension object can be moved in the following ways:
+A radial dimension object can be moved in the following ways:

-Selecting both the dimension object and the objects that are being dimensioned.
+Selecting both the dimension object and the object that is being dimensioned.
 The whole can be dragged to a new location as required.

-Selecting an object that is being dimensioned only.
+Selecting the object that is being dimensioned only.
 The dimension text will follow the object in its alignment plane only.
-The dimension extensions will expand/contract to keep the relationship between dimension and object being dimensioned.
+The dimension pointer and tail will expand/contract to keep the relationship between dimension and object being dimensioned.

 The dimension's value automatically updates as the radius of the reference arc or circle changes.

-When the reference arc or circle to which a radial dimension object is attached is deleted, a dialog will open asking whether the dimension should also be deleted.
-If the dimension is not deleted, it remains in the workspace but non-referenced.
+When the reference arc or circle to which a radial dimension object is attached is deleted, a dialog will appear, asking whether the dimension should also be deleted.
+If the dimension is not deleted, it remains in the workspace, but non-referenced.